 ELIZABETH BLAIR: Nine Tony Awards, three Oscars, "Fiddler on the Roof" has been performed in dozens of languages, thousands of times since it was written by Jerry Bock and Sheldon Harnick in 1964.

-Unidentified Man #1 (Actor): (As character) (Singing) If I were a rich man, (unintelligible).
+NORRIS: (As character) (Singing) If I were a rich man, (unintelligible).
 All day long I'd (unintelligible) if I were a wealthy man.

-Unidentified People (Actors): (As characters) (Singing) (Unintelligible).
+BLAIR: Unidentified People (Actors): (As characters) (Singing) (Unintelligible).

 BLAIR: "Fiorello" won a Pulitzer in 1960.
 For the often melancholy music for "Fiddler on the Roof," Jerry Bock drew from Klezmer and Jewish prayer music.
-He told NPR in 2000 that he was deeply moved by Fiddler's astounding popularity.
+He told NPR in 2000 that he was deeply moved by "Fiddler's" astounding popularity.

-Unidentified People (Actors): (As characters) (Singing) Tradition, tradition, tradition.
+JERRY BOCK: Unidentified People (Actors): (As characters) (Singing) Tradition, tradition, tradition.

-Elizabeth Blair, NPR News.
+BLAIR: Elizabeth Blair, NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.